how-to-become-a-ux-designer

 Mid-level UX Designer

 As you gain more experience, you can progress to a mid-level UX designer role in any web design company.
 In this role, you will have more responsibility for leading projects, conducting user research, creating user personas, developing information architecture, creating wireframes and prototypes, and conducting user testing.
-You may also have the opportunity to mentor junior designers and collaborate with other teams, such as product management and engineering.
+You may also have the opportunity to use mentoring platforms and mentor junior designers and collaborate with other teams, such as product management and engineering.

 Senior UX Designer